joakimkemeny/eslint-config-jke/README.md

 - [babel-register](https://www.npmjs.com/package/babel-register): Used by Mocha to use Babel to understand ES2015
 - [chai](https://www.npmjs.com/package/chai): Used by Mocha to make assertions in the tests
 - [eslint](https://www.npmjs.com/package/eslint): Used to run this project
+- [eslint-plugin-mocha](https://www.npmjs.com/package/eslint-plugin-mocha): Used to extend ESLint with rules for Mocha
 - [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react): Used to extend ESLint with rules for React
 - [is-plain-obj](https://www.npmjs.com/package/is-plain-obj): Used in tests to check the configuration
 - [mocha](https://www.npmjs.com/package/mocha): Used to test the configuration